Academics, Application and Selection

 Yes, you must submit an application for each program that you want to apply for.
 As part of the application form in GPS, you will be asked to select whether you are applying to more than one program and which program is your first and your second choice.

-In the application, do I select which course I am applying to (207S or 310S)?
-How do I know which course I belong in?
 Yes, based on your current Spanish course/language placement you will select which course you are applying to.
 Please check the Spanish Course Sequence.
 If you are not sure, please contact the faculty director or visit How to Get Started to find important information.

-Does SPA 310S fulfill a distribution requirement?
+Does courses fulfill a distribution requirement?

 Can the courses be taken pass/fail?